vitessio/website/content/en/docs/reference/vreplication/movetables.md

 Each `action` has additional options/parameters that can be used to modify its behavior.

 `actions` are common to both MoveTables and Reshard v2 workflows.
 Only the `create` action has different parameters, all other actions have common options and similar semantics.
+These actions are documented separately.

 #### -cells
 **optional**\